 When is the next General Election?

-The next general election in the United Kingdom is currently scheduled for Thursday, 2nd May 2024.
+The next general election in the United Kingdom is formally set for Thursday, 2nd May 2024.

 Under the Fixed Term Parliament Act of 2011, General Elections are scheduled for the first Thursday of May, in the fifth year after the previous election.